 Nurturing Clergy Resiliency, Creativity & Wellness with Rev. Dr. Sarah Lund

-Pastors & Chaplains, when was the last time you found time to take a deep breath and tend to your body and your spirit?
-With the extra demands of ministering in the midst of a pandemic, many ministers are in need of respite and self-care.
-Join us for presentations, workshops and conversations around building resiliency, attending to mental wellness, and nourishing the spiritual life of faith leaders.
-The event will also include opportunities to participate in spiritual practices and other forms of hands-on self-care.
+This January 2021 event was focused on the needs of Pastors & Chaplains for a chance to take a deep breath and tend to their bodies and spirits in the midst of pastoring during multiple pandemics.
+Through presentations, workshops and conversations around building resiliency, attending to mental wellness, and nourishing the spiritual life of faith leaders, authorized minister found respite.
+The event also included opportunities to participate in spiritual practices and other forms of hands-on self-care.